There’s something about breaking out that brand-new calendar in January that triggers a rush of confidence and renewed dedication.

 S is for specify.
 Specify the resolution without being vague.
 Don’t just say “I want to lose weight.”
 Find a program that works best with your schedule and dietary restrictions.

-M is for measureable.
+M is for measurable.
 Don’t just throw out an intention.
 Put a number to it.
 If the plan is to shed those pounds, set a number so you will have a goal.

 A is for achievable.
 “Sometimes we get too carried away with goals that may be out of reach at the time,” McCain said.
 “Maybe running a marathon isn’t possible right now.
 Start with a run around the neighborhood, work up to a 10K and then go from there.”